amartinm7/chrome-ext-tab-joke/README.md

 ### ` Chrome-ext tab joke`
 Simple example to create a chrome extension: https://www.sitepoint.com/build-vue-chrome-extension/

+Open chrome and browse to the `chrome://extensions/` url.
+From here enable the developer mode toggle and upload the dist folder.
+And this moment you can play with the extension open new tabs.

 We are using vue-web-extension as vue template/module for the vue-cli command. https://github.com/Kocal/vue-web-extension